Skip to content

 echo $result;

-In the example above, we use the addcslashes() function to add slashes to the string "Hello World!".
-The resulting string "Hello\ World\!" is then passed to the stripslashes() function, which removes all slashes added by the addcslashes() function.
-The resulting string "Hello World!" is then displayed on the screen using the echo statement.
+In the example above, we use the addslashes() function to add backslashes to the string.
+The resulting escaped string is then passed to the stripslashes() function, which removes all backslashes added by addslashes().
+The original string is then displayed on the screen using the echo statement.

 Conclusion

-The stripslashes() function in PHP is a powerful tool that can be used to remove slashes added by the addcslashes() function.
+The stripslashes() function in PHP is a useful tool that can be used to remove backslashes added by the addslashes() function.
 It is an essential function to use when working with string manipulation in PHP.
-By using the stripslashes() function, developers can quickly and easily remove all slashes added by the addcslashes() function from a string.
+By using the stripslashes() function, developers can quickly and easily restore the original string.
 We hope this article has provided you with a comprehensive overview of the stripslashes() function in PHP and how it can be used.
 If you have any questions or need further assistance, please do not hesitate to ask.

 What is the function of the stripslashes() function in PHP?